SolaceDev/solace-integration-test-support/junit-jupiter/README.md

 The lifecycle of resources (e.g. sessions and endpoints) created through this extension are bound to the earliest JUnit context that they were defined in.

+e.g.:

-e.g. if the earliest definition of a resource was defined as a parameter of a `@Test` method, then that resource's lifecycle is bound to the test, and will be cleaned up after the test completes.
-Similarly, if the resource was defined as a parameter of a `@BeforeAll` method, then the resource's lifecycle is bound to the class, and will be cleaned up after the test class completes.
-Now if you had the same resource defined as parameters of both `@BeforeAll` and `@Test`, then both methods will use the same resource, and its lifecycle would be bound to the test class (i.e. the earliest definition of the resource).
+* If a resource was only defined as a parameter of a `@Test` method, then that resource's lifecycle is bound to the test, and will be cleaned up after the test completes.
+* If a resource was only defined as a parameter of a `@BeforeAll` method, then the resource's lifecycle is bound to the class, and will be cleaned up after the test class completes.
+* If you had the same resource defined as parameters of both `@BeforeAll` and `@Test`, then both methods will use the same resource, and its lifecycle would be bound to the test class (i.e. the earliest definition of the resource).

 Note that the only exception to this is the PubSub+ broker container.
 Which, if created, is bound to JUnit's root context. i.e. it will be cleaned up with the JVM.